-A. ADVISORY BORD
+A. ADVISORY BOARD

-1. Robert Simon, Chief Adviser
+1. Mr. Robert Simon, Chief Adviser

 Mr. Robert Simon, Chief Adviser of JusticeMakers Bangladesh in France, is a distinguished French human rights defender with over 40 years of experience promoting human rights, democracy, justice, equality, and the rule of law.
 Renowned for his unwavering commitment to LGBTQI+ rights, he has played a pivotal role in advancing inclusion and dignity for marginalized communities worldwide.